sea-cdm/OSEAN-DB/OSEAN-VIGET-DB/README.md

 ## ETL

-ETL: The ETL is found with OSEAN_Viget_ETL.py.
+The ETL program can be found with OSEAN_Viget_ETL.py.

 ## PELAGIC Methods